Priytam/statemachine/README.md

 ```text
      new SyncStateMachine(new ContextObject());
 ```
-arguments are
+*arguments are*
-1. an object that will be passed in each state onEvent call
+1. A context that will be passed on each life cycle of a state

 **[Back to top](#table-of-contents)**

 ## Posting event
 An event can be posted to stateMachine, postEvent on stateMachine calls current state's onEvent method.
-On async StateMachine's postEvent call return immediately and perform state's onEvent method on a separate thread but on sync StateMachine it returns when state's onEvent completes, there is postEventAndWait(event, waitTimeInMillis) on async stateMachine that waits given time and throws exception if time expires.
+On async StateMachine's postEvent call return immediately and perform state's onEvent method on a separate thread but on sync StateMachine it returns when state's onEvent completes, there is also postEventAndWait(event, waitTimeInMillis) method on async stateMachine that waits for the given time and throws exception if time expires.

 ```text
    stateMachine.postEvent(event);